 Sport is an inseparable part of university life.
-It has enjoyed a long tradition at Charles University, and CU graduates and students have scored many sporting victories.
+At Charles University, it has enjoyed a long tradition and our graduates and students have scored many sporting victories.
 Success, however, is not the only objective of sport.
 The oft-quoted saying mens sana in corpore sano says it all.
 It is only fitting that Charles University students and staff should benefit from a wide range of sporting opportunities.

 The traditional Rector’s Sports Day is an opportunity for students and teaching staff of the University’s Prague faculties to meet members of the public – both on and off the sports field.
 The Sports Day showcases a wide range of sporting disciplines.
 It is not just about winning victory in individual and team sports; it is also an opportunity to get some exercise or to take part in a sport simply for enjoyment.
 The Sports Day website contains a list of the sports grounds and facilities where the events take place, plus a detailed overview of the various sports and the complete programme of the upcoming Rector’s Sports Day.